Parakeet: Summary

-Parakeets comprise about 115 species of birds that are seed-eating parrots of small size, slender build, and long, tapering tails.
+Parakeets comprise of about 115 species of birds that are seed-eating parrots of small size, slender build, and long, tapering tails.
 The Australian budgerigar, also known as "budgie", Melopsittacus undulatus, is probably the most common parakeet.
 It was first described by zoologists in 1891.
 It is the most popular species of parakeet kept as a pet in North America and Europe.

 A rose-ringed parakeet (Psittacula krameri).

 The term "grass parakeet" (or grasskeet) refers to several small Australian parakeets native to grasslands, such as those in the genus Neophema and the princess parrot.
 The Australian rosellas are also parakeets.
 Many of the smaller, long-tailed species of lories may be referred to as "lorikeets".
 The vernacular name ring-necked parakeet (not to be confused with the Australian ringneck) refers to a species of the genus Psittacula native to Africa and Asia.
 It is popular as a pet and has become feral in many cities outside its natural range.

 In aviculture, the term "conure" is used for small to medium-sized parakeets of the genera Aratinga, Pyrrhura, and a few other genera of the tribe Arini, which are mainly endemic to South America.
 As they are not all from one genus, taxonomists tend to avoid the term.
 Other South American species commonly called parakeets include the genus Brotogeris parakeets, the monk parakeet, and lineolated parakeets, although lineolateds have short tails.

 A larger species may be referred to as "parrot" or "parakeet" interchangeably.
 For example, "Alexandrine parrot" and "Alexandrine parakeet" are two common names for the same species, Psittacula eupatria, which is one of the largest species normally referred to as a parakeet.

 Many different species of parakeets are bred and sold commercially as pets, the budgerigar being the third most popular pet in the world, after cats and dogs.

 Breeding

 Parakeets often breed more readily in groups; however, there can be conflicts between breeding pairs and individuals especially if space is limited.
 The presence of other parakeets encourages a pair to breed, which is why breeding in a group is better.
 Despite this, many breeders choose to breed in pairs to both avoid conflicts and know offspring's parentage with certainty.
-Budgerigars lay an average of 4-6 eggs, while other parakeet species may lay an average of 4-6 eggs.
+Budgerigars lay an average of 4–6 eggs, while other parakeet species may lay an average of 4–6 eggs.